vishkid84/vDesign/README.md

 - One of the main purpose of the site is to showcase my two core skills - PowerPoint design and web design/development
   * Portfolio serves this purpose by showing in detail the projects I have worked on.
 Blog also helps to an extent as I will be writing about topics regarding these two
 - I need a shopping page to sell already designed PowerPoint and Bootstrap templates for those who are looking for a quick and simple solution.
 This should also help in generating income.
-  * The shop sells Bootstrap and PowerPoint templates, both the condition of the user story is met here
+  * The shop sells Bootstrap and PowerPoint templates, both the conditions of the user story is met here
 - I need a page to pen down my thoughts about the two areas - PowerPoint and web.
 This helps in building confidence among users about my skills and also aids in some interaction with the users
   * The blog in the site is where I can write down my thoughts.
 For more interaction and involvement with the users, they have the option to add comments.
 - I should have a contact page ready for people looking to contact me